OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### Listing the status of packages

-To list the status of locally installed packages, use the `pkg list <package-name>` command.
+To list the status of locally installed packages, use the `pkg list [package]` command.

 For example: